zowe/zowe-explorer-vscode/README.md

 ### JOBS

-You can use the following functionalties when interacting with Jobs:
+You can use the following functionalities when interacting with Jobs:

 * **View a job**: You can view multiple jobs simultaneously.
 * **Download spool content**: You can download spool content on your computer.